signalwire/signalwire-js/.changeset/nasty-snails-provide.md

 '@signalwire/core': patch
 ---

-[internal] Fix toSnakeCaseKeys util and fix `language` type in the Prompt params.
+Fix `toSnakeCaseKeys` util and fix `language` type in the Prompt params.